Cyion/langchain4j-demo/README.md

 ## Project Setup

-Follow the steps below to get started with the Spring-AI Demo Project:
+Follow the steps below to get started with the LangChain4j Demo Project:

 ### 1. Clone the Repository